Zecky-dev/WeatherAppRN/README.md

 * By using the search feature, the user can view weekly and daily weather data for the desired location in list format.
 * The data presented to the user is updated on an hourly basis.
 * The application contains animations to represent each weather condition, with daily weather conditions displayed at the top and weekly weather conditions at the bottom of the screen.
-* The selected country/city name, temperature in Celsius, wind speed, and other details are displayed in the middle of the application.
+* The selected country/city name, wind speed, and temperature value in the desired unit can be displayed in the middle of the application.
-* The settings section includes a button for changing the application theme.
+* There are fields in the settings tab to change the theme of the application and the units used.

 ## Used Packages